 (b) your Kaptivo is being blocked from getting to our cloud services.

-Was your Kaptivo previously online and connected to kaptivo.live, or is this a problem with a new setup?
+Was your Kaptivo previously online and connected to kaptivo.live?

 If it worked previously, did someting change, perhaps you moved locations and the new network connection is not set properly or could there be new network firewall settings?